Availability of Results

 Some tests can take 14 days to produce a result; normally your doctor will inform you of this fact when requesting the test.

+Alternatively, if you can't use eConsult, you can phone Reception.
 As the telephone is very busy during the early part of the day please telephone for results between 2-4pm.

 A nurse taking a blood sample from a patient